top of page

 Ultimate Alliance 360

 The followup to X-Men Legends II.
 A Diablo like dungeon crawler across the Marvel Universe.
 Stunning cinematic videos set the epic tone.
-Unlockable characters, upgrades, costumes & secret missions keep you coming back.
-Great for couch co-op.
+Unlockable characters, upgrades, costumes and secret missions keep you coming back.
+It's perfect for casual couch co-op with buddies.

 Release: Oct 24, 2006